groundworx-dev/wp-snippets/snippets/gravity-forms/README.md

 ### 🎨 [Block Theme Styles](./styles/)

-Complete SCSS styling system for Gravity Forms using WordPress block theme design tokens.
+Complete styling system for Gravity Forms using CSS custom properties and modern techniques.

 **What it does:**
-- Styles all form elements using `--wp--preset--color--*` tokens
+- Styles all form elements using CSS custom properties
 - Scalable em-based design (change one font-size, everything scales)
-- Minimal overrides that don't break Gravity Forms functionality
+- Mask-based checkbox/radio buttons for crisp rendering
-- Customizable via SCSS variables
+- Customizable via CSS variables (works out of the box)

 [Read full documentation →](./styles/)